Higher Depth False Modular Forms: Introduction and Statement of Results

 In the simplest case of false theta functions with a single sign function, the modular transformation properties can be simply deduced by realizing these functions as holomorphic Eichler integrals of unary theta functions.
 For example, the unary false theta function

 with $\sgn(x):=\frac{x}{\lvert x\rvert}$ for $x\neq 0$ and $\sgn(0):=0$, can be realized as the holomorphic Eichler integral

 where $\eta (\t) := q^\frac{1}{24} \prod_{n \geq 1} (1-q^n)$ is the \textit{Dedekind eta-function} and the integration path is appropriately chosen in view of the double-valuedness of the square-root (see e.g.~\cite{BN} for more details).
-This realization immediately tells us that $\psi (\t)$ transforms like a modular form up to suitably defined cycle integrals of the cusp form $\eta (w)^3$ (which can be realized as a classical unary theta function).
+This realization immediately tells us that $\psi (\t)$ transforms like a modular form up to suitably defined cycle integrals of the cusp form $\eta (w)^3$, which can be realized as a classical unary theta function.
 Such classical considerations are sufficient for most purposes involving unary false theta functions.
 For example, the modular properties used to obtain Rademacher-type exact formulae for Fourier coefficients of $\frac{\psi (\t)}{\eta (\t)^2}$ derived in \cite{BN} can be understood from this picture.
-Similarly, these considerations imply quantum modular properties for the limits of such false theta functions to rational numbers.
-Recall that in the simplest case, \emph{quantum modular forms} are functions $f:\mathbb{Q}\to \IC$ whose {\it obstruction to modularity}
+Similarly, these considerations imply that the holomorphic Eichler integral representation of $\psi (\t)$ makes sense not only on $\IH$ but also on $\IQ$ (since cusp forms are exponentially decaying towards each rational point).
+This shows that we can define a function $f:\mathbb{Q}\to \IC$ by taking the limit

+and it also transforms like a modular form up to the aforementioned cycle integrals of $\eta^3$.
+This is a remarkable fact since $f$ does not extend to any continuous function on the reals, whereas the cycle integral that gives its {obstruction to modularity} yields a real-analytic function on $\IR$ except for one point.
+Such functions on rational numbers with more ``regular" obstructions to modularity (including vector-valued generalizations with suitable multiplier systems) are called \emph{quantum modular forms} \cite{Zagier}.\footnote{ One can also obtain the function $f: \IQ \to \IC$ through rational limits of the non-holomorphic Eichler integral

+As reviewed below, mock modular forms are holomorphic functions on $\IH$ which form real-analytic modular forms upon addition of such integrals.
+For example, the particular non-holomorphic Eichler integral above for $\eta^3$ is related to the mock modular form with Fourier coefficients

-(or possibly a vector-valued generalization with a suitable multiplier system) can be extended to a smooth or even real-analytic function on the reals except for a finite set of points \cite{Zagier}.\footnote{ An alternative approach to these quantum modular properties can also be pursued by studying mock modular forms that can be used to replicate the asymptotic behavior of false theta functions near rational numbers (this is an observation due to Zwegers - see also \cite{LZ}). }
+that led to the observation of Mathieu moonshine \cite{EOT}.
+This point of view provides an alternative approach to the quantum modular properties that can be pursued by studying mock modular forms replicating the asymptotic behavior of false theta functions near rational numbers (this is an observation due to Zwegers - see also \cite{LZ}). }